fiveshotsofespresso/servicenow_midserver/README.md

 Specifies a maximum number of threads your MID Server can handle at once

+Default: 25

 ## Limitations

 Compatible with Windows Server 2012 R2 and Windows Server 2016.

 Only handles one MID Server per node

+The lifecycle of a ServiceNow MID Server is largely handled by ServiceNow once initially installed.
+Upgrades are orchestrated by ServiceNow and changes to the configuration file (like changing the maximum number of threads will stay in place).